Deep Learning Based Stage-wise Two-dimensional Speaker Localization with Large Ad-hoc Microphone Arrays: Empirical evaluation

-We created two conventional algorithms based on ad-hoc microphone arrays as the comparison baselines.
-They have the same structure as the proposed method, except that the CNN-based DOA estimation was replaced by conventional broadband DOA estimation methods---MUSIC and SRP-PHAT.
-We employed pyroomacoustics \cite{scheibler2018pyroomacoustics} to implement MUSIC and SRP-PHAT.
-The azimuth range of the ULAs of the baselines was divided into 180 azimuth angles, each of which corresponds to a range of 1${^ \circ }$.
-We used mean absolute error (MAE) between the ground-truth source position $(x, y)$ and the predicted source position $(\hat{x}, \hat{y})$ as the evaluation metric, which is calculated by $\mathrm{MAE}=\sqrt{(\hat{x}-x)^{2}+(\hat{y}-y)^{2}}$.
+We created three conventional algorithms using ad-hoc microphone arrays as the comparison baselines.
+They shared the same stage-wise 2D localization framework as the proposed method, except that the CNN-based DOA estimation was replaced by a conventional broadband DOA estimation method, such as MUSIC \cite{schmidt1986multiple}, SRP-PHAT \cite{dibiase2000high}, or NormMUSIC \cite{salvati2014incoherent}.
+The resolution was set to $5^{\circ}$. {The CNN-based methods for comparison are summarized in Table~\ref{tab:methods}, which are a set of diverse combinations of the technologies discussed in this paper.}

-\textbf{Results:} We first conducted a comparison in the situation where all ad-hoc nodes were selected for the speaker localization.
-From the comparison results in Table \ref{table1}, we see that MUSIC and SRP-PHAT yield poor performance in the strongly-reverberant and noisy environment, while the proposed CNN-based method is significantly better than the baselines, no matter how the training datasets were constructed.

-To demonstrate the importance of the ad-hoc node selection scheme, we compared the all node selection method with the $K$-best node selection method where $K$ was set to $14$, $16$, and $18$ respectively.
-From the results in Table \ref{table2}, we see that the $K$-best node selection outperforms the all node selection method in three out of six test scenarios, which indicates that (i) the $K$-best node selection method is effective, and (ii) advanced node selection methods beyond the $K$-best method need further investigation.
+Note that the difference between the comparison methods is the DOA estimation module.
+Therefore, we used the name of the DOA estimation algorithm to represent the 2D speaker localization algorithm with ad-hoc microphone arrays without confusion. \textbf{In the following experiments, if we use MAE as the evaluation metric, it means that we are comparing the DOA estimation modules; if we use MDE as the evaluation metric, it means that we are comparing the 2D speaker localization algorithms.}